-A suikinkutsu (水琴窟) is a type of Japanese garden ornament to enjoy the water dropping sound though a buried up-side-down pot.
-There is a hole at the top of the pot, and water drips from the hole at the top into a small puddle in the pot, and a pleasant splashing sound echoes in the pot.
+A suikinkutsu (水琴窟) is a type of Japanese garden ornament to enjoy the water-dropping sound through a buried upside-down pot.
+There is a hole at the top of the pot, and water drips from the hole at the top into a small puddle in the pot and a pleasant splashing sound echoes in the pot.

 Kosaka Sake Brewery

 Kosaka Sake Shop is a sake brewery built in the early Yasunaga period (1772-81).
 The entire roof was slightly curved, which was an urban architectural style at the time.
 The beautiful ruins are extremely valuable and were designated as a national important cultural property in 1979.

 It is long narrow inside and there is a sake brewery.
 You can see various building ideas for sake brewing.

 Of course, you can buy local Japanese sake in the shop.